What Kind of Leader Are You: A Fixer, Fighter or Friend?

 Sometimes simply being in the room is a disempowering act.
-That’s one of the hidden challenges of being in a leadership role.
-Whatever your background, there’s a likelihood that the strength that got you this far has now become a liability.
-When you’re in charge, your opinion takes up more space than others’, whether you intend it or not.
+That’s one of the hidden challenges of being in a leadership role—whatever your background, there’s a likelihood that the strength that got you this far has now become a liability.
+When you’re in charge, your opinion simply takes up more space than that of others, whether you intend it to or not.
 What you say and do carries more weight.
-That’s not necessarily a bad thing.
-It’s only a bad thing when it’s disempowering and demotivating others from finding their own voice.
+That’s not necessarily a bad thing, unless it means you’re disempowering and demotivating others from finding their own voice.

-You can use the three archetypes explained below—Fixer, Fighter and Friend—in more than one way.
-You can hopefully find that your own dominant leadership style is one more than the other two.
+You can use the three archetypes explained below—Fixer, Fighter and Friend—to determine your own leadership style and discover the potential problems inherent to each.
+Not just one has to suit you, but one will hopefully speak to you more than the others.
 (For example, over the course of my career I’ve occupied the role of Fixer and Friend at times, but the Fighter is my go-to theme.)
-You might decide that you have a Fixer culture, which will inform what kinds of culture-wide communication and behavior you focus on changing.

 The Friend’s motto: “We’re all on the same team.”

 What Friend leaders don’t often see is how fraught with risk it is to talk about how we’re all in it together, or to say, as Friends often do, that the members of the team are all part of one big family.
 It’s a noble wish to want to create a warm, personal and welcoming vibe where people feel like they belong.
-But the word family is more than a little bit tricky for most people.
-It evokes at least as much difficult emotion as it does positive.
-And it sets up a very confusing mixed reality because you can’t fire a member of your family, but you absolutely have to be able to fire someone who works for you who isn’t pulling their weight.
+But the word family is more than a little bit tricky for most people, evoking at least as much negative emotion as it does positive.
+Describing your team as a family also sets up a very confusing mixed reality because you can’t fire a member of your family, but you absolutely have to be able to fire an employee who isn’t pulling their weight.
 That doesn’t mean don’t ever work with family or close friends.
-But it does make things harder when it comes to employees feeling that accountability is for everyone and applied even-handedly.
-The closer you are to someone personally, the higher the standard you have to hold them too, to offset the natural tendency to give them the benefit of the doubt in a way that’s unfair to others.
+But it does make things harder when it comes to employees feeling that accountability is being applied even-handedly.
+The closer you are to someone personally, the higher the standard you have to hold them to, to offset the natural tendency to give them the benefit of the doubt in a way that’s unfair to others.

 That leads us to the shadow side of Friend leadership: Friends struggle to hold a consistent standard of excellence.
-For obvious reasons, when push comes to shove and Friends have to choose between being tough and being nice, they’ll tend to choose the nice option.
+For obvious reasons, when push comes to shove and Friends have to choose between being tough and being nice, they’ll tend toward nice.
 This has serious ramifications for both the individuals on the team and the culture as a whole.
 Individuals tend not to get the kind of firm and clear boundaries they need to learn about themselves.
 As for teams, undue pressure is put on the stronger members to pick up the slack that results from the Friend being too lenient on the people who need some pressure.
-And those stronger players might resort to judging themselves, thinking along the lines of Maybe I’m just being too hard on Chris, I mean the boss doesn’t seem to think it’s a problem.
-That internal dialogue that each person generates, trying to sort out what they’re observing and how they feel about it—multiplied across the organization—is what creates the underlying dynamics of a company culture.
-By being too nice, too accommodating, and too willing to look the other way, Friends will tend to create and support cultural dynamics that lack accountability and clear expectations around performance.
+As a result, those stronger players might resort to judging themselves, thinking along the lines of Maybe I’m just being too hard on Chris, I mean the boss doesn’t seem to think it’s a problem.
+That internal dialogue that each person generates while trying to sort out what they’re observing and how they feel about it, multiplied across the organization, is what creates the underlying dynamics of a company culture.
+By being too nice, too accommodating and too willing to look the other way, Friends will tend to create and support cultural dynamics that lack accountability and clear expectations around performance.

 As with the other two leadership archetypes, the Friend takes on too much responsibility for creating the vibe, worries about how others feel, and goes over the top to portray things in a positive and collegial way.
-The task for Friends is to pull back on that tendency and to do less active culture- and team-building themselves; with what you’ve already learned about strengths and weaknesses, you’ve probably made the connection.
-By shifting their focus, by pulling back on their strengths and the micro-behaviors that they’re used to relying on, Friends open up space for others to take on some of those strengths and behaviors for themselves.
+The task for Friends is to pull back on that tendency and to do less active culture- and team-building themselves.
+By shifting their focus and pulling back on their strengths and the micro-behaviors that they’re used to relying on, Friends open up space for others to take on some of those strengths and behaviors for themselves.
 And let’s be clear: This pivot is not an easy one to make.

-To create the culture they want, Friends have to deal with a fear, which we all have of course, but which drives Friends more than it does the other archetypes: the fear of not being liked.
-Friends have to be willing to accept the simple, uncomfortable truth: When you have people’s paychecks in your hands, you don’t get to be one of the gang.
+To create the culture they want, Friends have to deal with a fear particularly prevalent for this archetype: the fear of not being liked.
+Friends have to be willing to accept the simple, uncomfortable truth: When you’re the one handing out people’s paychecks, you don’t get to be part of the gang.
 That’s the price of leadership.
 When you do accept that reality, something very interesting can happen.
 Your team, feeling your clarity and purpose around the business, has the space to grow and change in the ways they’re looking for as well.
-Friends can discover a good new kind of professional relationship as a result, not as friendly or casual as before but far more alive and rewarding.
-Let’s summarize the Friend leadership archetype and outline their unique journey from Superman to Yoda:
+Friends can discover a new kind of professional relationship as a result, not as friendly or casual as before but far more alive and rewarding.

-Friends have a natural care for people and don’t need anyone to tell them about the importance of focusing on culture.
+Friends naturally care for people and don’t need anyone to tell them about the importance of focusing on culture.
 They’re service-oriented, often have deep religious or spiritual convictions, and will be the first to say, “Culture is everything.”
-Friends value human relationships and picking up someone up when they’re down.
+Friends value human relationships and picking someone up when they’re down.
 Friends believe everyone deserves a second chance and have the heart to give it to them.

 Friends struggle with creating a culture of accountability.
 Their worst nightmare is to be seen as a tyrant.
 Their compassion for people makes it hard to impose what feels like harsh consequences, even when they aren’t in reality.
-In their reluctance to be seen as the bad guy (male or female), Friends deprive their team of one of the key elements of good authority: being willing to stand for the thing that needs to change and requiring each team member to do their own personal work to change it.
+In their reluctance to be seen as the bad guy, Friends deprive their team of one of the key elements of good authority: being willing to stand for the thing that needs to change and requiring each team member to put in the work to change it.

-To inhabit their strengths fully, Friends need to do some work to deepen their relationships outside of work, so that they need less friendship from the people on their team and are better able to tolerate the inevitable loneliness that comes with being in a leadership position, especially if they find themselves in the role of CEO.
-To reset the accountability dynamic internally, Friends should have a level-setting conversation with each member of their team, to clarify goals, roles and responsibilities.
-And, crucially for all leaders who are learning about themselves, Friends must take 100 percent ownership for the dynamic they’ve created up to this point.
+To fully inhabit their strengths, Friends need to do some work to deepen their relationships outside of work.
+Doing so means that they need less friendship from the people on their team and are better able to tolerate the inevitable loneliness that comes with being in a leadership position, especially if they find themselves in the role of CEO.
+To reset the accountability dynamic internally, Friends should have a level-setting conversation with each member of their team to clarify goals, roles and responsibilities.
+And crucially for all leaders who are learning about themselves, Friends must take 100% ownership for the dynamic they’ve created up to this point.
 You earn the right to ask people to adapt to a new agreement by acknowledging your role in creating and perpetuating the old one.

 Friend types are usually strong and self-deprecating communicators; they know how to talk about important things in a way that’s lighthearted and straightforward.
 Here’s the kind of thing Friend leaders might say, in their own words of course, to restart the culture conversation: “Hey, so you know me and how much I want this place to be great and for you guys to have fun here.
 But I’m really at a loss about what to do.
 It’s just one example but we’ve gotten this specific service complaint three times now, and I feel like nobody is really taking it seriously or taking responsibility for looking into why it’s happening so we can do something about it.
 Fun is great, but it has to be a byproduct of doing great work.
 Do you know what I mean?”